 Abarim Publications' online Biblical Greek Dictionary

-The feminine noun νυμφη (numphe), meaning bride, and the masculine noun νυμφιος (numphios), meaning bridegroom, ultimately derive from a widely attested proto-Indo-European root sneubh-, meaning to marry — to betroth in Slovak is zasnubit, to marry in Russian is zhenit'sya, and in Latin it's nupto, hence our English adjective "nuptial".
+The feminine noun νυμφη (numphe), meaning bride, and the masculine noun νυμφιος (numphios), meaning bridegroom, ultimately derive from a widely attested Proto-Indo-European root sneubh-, meaning to marry — to betroth in Slovak is zasnubit, to marry in Russian is zhenit'sya, and in Latin it's nupto, hence our English adjective "nuptial".
+Our English word "nymph" is a direct transliteration of our Greek word for bride.

 The Bible also uses the noun νυμφων (numphon), meaning bridal chamber; the designated room of the house in which the marriage was to be consummated.
 This word occurs in the phrase "sons of the numphon", which refers to attendants of the groom.
-Jesus refers to His disciples as his "sons of the numphon" (Matthew 9:15, Mark 2:19, Luke 5:34).
+Jesus refers to his disciples as his "sons of the numphon" (Matthew 9:15, Mark 2:19 and Luke 5:34 only).
 The bride also had her attendants, but they are not mentioned in the New Testament.